imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-dogs.md

 - It can also reflect a desire to take on new responsibilities or become a parent.
 - It can also predict a good future for a project you are working on, indicating that the decisions you are making are leading you in the right direction.

-This article is for informational purposes only; at Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+This article is for informational purposes only; at AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography